 If you’re looking for the best business savings account, check out CitiBusiness Savings.
-You’ll earn a competitive interest rate, and there’s no minimum required deposit.
+With Citi, you’ll earn a competitive interest rate, and there’s no minimum required deposit.

 Opening a business checking account

 If you’re thinking of opening a new business checking account, you may be disappointed to find out that Ally business checking isn’t an option.
-Luckily, there are a number of other business banking options that offer the same level of convenience that Ally has, with low minimums and low fees.
+Luckily, there are a number of other business banking options that offer the same level of convenience that Ally offers, including fee-free and low fee options.

 Opening a business checking account can increase your chances of getting financing and simplify your cash flow management.
 Use our research to quickly and easily find the right account for your business.